Home / Group Health Insurance: Group Mediclaim Policy for Employees

 Employees can simply show their ACKO Health Card to the TPA (Third Party Administrator) at the hospital's front desk and get started with treatment covered under their Group Mediclaim Policy.
 The significant advantage is, we will settle the bill directly with the hospital, and employees just have to pay the applicable deductible.

 Studies suggest that very few employees raise a claim against their Group Health Plan.
 While we take every measure to give the best claim experience to these employees, we have added a host of benefits for those who may not raise claims.
-Employees get access to high-quality primary care and wellness initiatives like Outpatient Department (OPD), free doctor teleconsultations, discounted pharmacy & diagnostic lab tests, fitness challenges, and more under the Group Medical Insurance for employees.
+Employees get access to high-quality primary care and wellness initiatives like Outpatient Department (OPD), free doctor teleconsultations, discounted pharmacy & diagnostic lab tests, fitness challenges, and more under the Group Medical Insurance for employees in India.

 Unlike a regular health insurance plan where a person must wait for a fixed time to avail of coverage, under the Group Health Plan, your employees get coverage from day 01.
 This includes maternity benefits and pre-existing diseases.